DerekMarcinyshyn/home-automation/readme.md

 Best to run this behind a firewall on LAN and not expose on the internet.

-It is currently in active development.
+This is currently in active development.

 ### Products